Richard Boone: Medic

 During the filming of Halls of Montezuma, he befriended Jack Webb, who was then producing and starring in Dragnet.
 Boone appeared in the film version of Dragnet (1954).
 Webb was preparing a series about a doctor for NBC.
 From 1954–56, Boone became a familiar face in the lead role of that medical drama, titled Medic, and in 1955 received an Emmy nomination for Best Actor Starring in a Regular Series.

 While on Medic, Boone continued to appear in films and guest-star on television shows.
 He was cast in Westerns such as Ten Wanted Men (1955) with Randolph Scott, Man Without a Star (1955) with Kirk Douglas, Robbers' Roost (1955) with George Montgomery, Battle Stations (1955) with John Lund, Star in the Dust (1956) with John Agar, and Away All Boats (1956) with Jeff Chandler.

-He also guest-starred on General Electric Theater, Matinee Theatre (a production of Wuthering Heights), Lux Video Theatre, The Ford Television Theatre, Studio One in Hollywood, and Climax!
+Boone also guest-starred on General Electric Theater, Matinee Theatre (a production of Wuthering Heights), Lux Video Theatre, The Ford Television Theatre, Studio One in Hollywood, and Climax!

 Boone had one of his best roles in The Tall T (1957) with Randolph Scott.
 He co-starred with Eleanor Parker in Lizzie (1957) and was a villain in The Garment Jungle (1957).